 - “We had one house and one steady income for the needs of six people.
 If I left, there were insufficient funds to make do in two homes located at opposite ends of the city.”

 - “By staying together I realize it wasn’t the best arrangement but I was able to see my children every single day.”

 - “On one hand, I couldn’t face that I was in a bad relationship with my spouse.
 I couldn’t face living on my own and having to negotiate when and for how long I would be seeing my young children”.

 - “It worked just fine in my opinion.
 I avoided my spouse as much as possible.
 I deferred to their ability to continue to make family decisions.
 Children are resilient and they turned out fine.”

 This sampling of feelings and opinions elucidates a small array of factors parents consider and children may experience when a decision is made to stay together under trying circumstances.
 The whole family sitting down to share a regular meal or during special occasions rang out as a lost experience for the children.
 Those children may not have knowledge of financial restraint which may have played a factor in the parents’ decision not to separate with young children still in their care.

 While it may be a difficult exercise to undertake when children are quite young, with older children parents may consider a family meeting to share their intention to separate and to support their children’s needs.
 Many times children are aware of their parents’ unhappiness and feel excluded for not being included in what the future may hold.

 Lorisa Stein is an experienced senior family law lawyer based in downtown Toronto, Ontario.
-She has utilized the collaborative method to help countless spouses and families resolve their conflicts.
-To schedule a confidential consultation with Lorisa, contact her at www.LorisaStein.com , call her direct line at (416) 596-8081 or email her at email@example.com.
+She has utilized the collaborative method to help countless spouses and families to resolve their conflicts.
+To schedule a confidential consultation with Lorisa, contact her at www.LorisaStein.com, call her direct line at (416) 596-8081 or email her at firstname.lastname@example.org.